tizonia/tizonia-openmax-il/README.md

-To install, first visit [Install Snapd](https://docs.snapcraft.io/core/install?_ga=2.41936226.1106178805.1514500852-128158267.1514500852) to make sure that your Linux distro is supported.
-Follow the instructions there to get the 'snapd' service running on your system, and finally use this command to install Tizonia:
+To install, first visit [Install Snapd](https://docs.snapcraft.io/core/install?_ga=2.41936226.1106178805.1514500852-128158267.1514500852) and make sure that your Linux distro is supported.
+Follow the instructions to get the 'snapd' service running on your system, and finally use this command to install Tizonia: